mpatt403/A3Q1/README.md

 Copy/paste sql queries from Queries.txt to pgadmin4 query tool

-Download A3Q1_Application zip
+Open Intellij and make a new project and select Maven as Build System

-Open folder and go to A3Q1_Application/src/main/java/org/example
+Copy/Paste Students.java code to your Main.java

-Open Students.java in IntelliJ
+Copy/Paste pom.xml code to your pom.xml

 Hit run to print the initial data